 - 1. The Agency may require any person authorized by this permit to apply for and/or obtain either an individual NPDES permit or an alternative NPDES general permit.
 Any interested person may petition the Agency to take action under this paragraph.
 Where the Agency requires a discharger authorized to discharge under this permit to apply for an individual NPDES permit, the Agency shall notify the discharger in writing that a permit application is required.
 This notification shall include a brief statement of the reasons for this decision, an application form, a statement setting a deadline for the discharger to file the application, and a statement that on the effective date of the individual NPDES permit or the alternative general permit as it applies to the individual permittee, coverage under this general permit shall automatically terminate.
 Applications shall be submitted to the Agency indicated in Part II.D (Where to Submit) of this permit.
 The Agency may grant additional time to submit the application upon request of the applicant.
-If a discharger fails to submit to the individual NPDES permit application as required by the Agency under this paragraph, then the applicability of this permit to the individual NPDES permit application as required by the Agency under this paragraph, then the applicability of this permit to the individual NPDES permit at the end of the day specified by the Agency for application submittal.
+If a discharger fails to submit in a timely manner an individual NPDES permit application as required by the Agency under this paragraph, then the applicability of this permit to the individual NPDES permit application as required by the day specified by the Agency for application submittal.
 The Agency may require an individual NPDES permit based on: - a. information received which indicates the receiving water may be of particular biological significance pursuant to 35 III.
 Adm.
 Code 302.105(d)(6); - b. whether the receiving waters are impaired waters for suspended solids, turbidity or siltation as identified by the Agency's 303(d) listing; - c. size of construction site, proximity of site to the receiving stream, etc.